BunsDev/low-number-betsgame/README.md

 # 2. Compile and deploy smartcontract
 Open a new terminal
 > cd ./smartcontract

+for local tests:
 > npx hardhat run scripts/deploy.js --network localhost

+for Goerli deploment:
+> npx hardhat run scripts/deploy.js --network goerli

+Important:
+- Copy deploymet address and paste it in ./web/src/utils/constant.js

 # 3. Run Web
 Open a new terminal and go to web directory
 > cd ./web
-> npm Install
+> npm install
 > npm start

 # 4 Tests
-Open a new terminal or do it over the one use to deploy the smartcontract
+Open a new terminal or do it over the one used to deploy the smartcontract for local test change GOERLY constant in App.js to false;

 ## 4.1.
-(Optional) Run independent test (other hardhat node instance)
+(Optional) Run local test (other hardhat node instance)
 > cd ./smartcontract
 > npx hardhat test test/bets.js --network localhost

 ## 4.2.
-(Optional) Run test over deployed contract (you can watch changes on the web)
+(Optional) Run local test over deployed contract (you can watch changes on the web)
 > cd ./smartcontract
 > npx hardhat run test/bets2.js --network localhost